Autism - the importance of early diagnosis

 Why is it important to diagnose autism and how do you persuade parents of this?

 It is so important to diagnose ASD, as without a diagnosis this can make so many areas of life difficult, distressing and bewildering for the undiagnosed person.
-This can result in difficult behaviours and social isolation and young people who do not attain their best ability in school.
+This can result in difficult behaviours, social isolation and young people who do not attain their best ability in school.
 Once diagnosed, the young person can understand themselves better and realise that are not alone in the way they feel.
 Their parents and the professionals working with them can all learn how best to help them.
-The right services can be accessed and adaptions can be put into place in the educational setting.
+The right services can be accessed and adaptations can be put into place in the educational setting.
 A diagnosis can prevent so much distress as the child develops and can stop further psychiatric illnesses developing.
-Some young people with ASD do benefit from medication to help with anxiety or low mood or to help manage some behaviours, but these would need to be prescribed by a Child and Adolescent Psychiatrist.
+Some young people with ASD do benefit from medication to help with anxiety or low mood or to help manage some behaviours, but these would need to be prescribed by a child and adolescent psychiatrist.

 It is important to explain to parents and young people there are so many positives about ASD.
 Some of the most successful people in the country have a diagnosis of ASD.
 They can still achieve whatever they wish in life.
 People with ASD often make really loyal friends but may have a smaller group of friends.
 They become good employees, as if they work in their areas of interest, they know all there is to know about the subject.
 They think about problems in a different way and often find unique solutions.